 NOTE 1: The DM Server interaction is applicable to the case that the DM Server is external to the IN-CSE.

-NOTE 2: OMA has started the work item called "Management Interface to M2M" [11] whose scope is to define requirements for an interface between the DM Server and the Machine to Machine (M2M) systems on top.
+NOTE 2: OMA has started the work item called "Management Interface to M2M" [OMA M2Minterface] whose scope is to define requirements for an interface between the DM Server and the Machine to Machine (M2M) systems on top.
 This Northbound Interface (NBI) allows M2M service layer to access the DM Server functionality.
-The requirements for the interaction between the IN-CSE and the DM Server will be specified in [11].
+The requirements for the interaction between the IN-CSE and the DM Server will be specified in [OMA M2Minterface].

-5.5.1 Communication Session Establishment
+6.5.1 Communication Session Establishment